Drishti-Chauhan/AERO62520-Robotic-Systems-Design-Project/README.md

 ## Install

-This branch supports ROS Rolling.
-See above for other ROS versions.
+This branch supports ROS Humble.
+See this [install.md](install.md) for more details of install.

 ### Binaries